gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Groovy 2.2.2

-Upgraded to Groovy 2.2.2 for running build scripts and plugins.
+Gradle now uses Groovy 2.2.2 to compile and running build scripts and plugins.

 ### New API for artifact resolution (i)